espressoAndCode/espressoAndCode.git-a-clue.io/index.md

 Fortunately, there is a solution.
 Git and Github work together to help you keep track of your code files.

-[Git](https://git-scm.com/){:target="_blank"} is a version control system, a tool to record incremental changes to your source code.
+[Git](https://git-scm.com/ target="_blank") is a version control system, a tool to record incremental changes to your source code.
 You install Git on your computer and use it to manage your work locally.

 [GitHub](https://github.com/){:target="_blank"} is an online platform for hosting Git repositories.
 You must create a free account on Github to use this service.